jakobabesser/jakobabesser.github.io/index.md

 Besides my research, I have a big passion for playing & teaching music (bass guitar & percussion).

-## Projects
+## Current Projects

 - *KI-gestützte Audioanalyse von Musik und Soundscapes* - Bi-weekly seminar at the [HfM Weimar](https://www.hfm-weimar.de), which will be held jointly with Prof. Martin Pfleiderer over the winter semester 2022/23.

 - *Machine Listening for Music and Sound Analysis* - 6-part lecture on audio signal processing & deep learning applied for music information retrieval (MIR) and environmental sound analysis (ESA)
    - The lecture will be held for the third time this winter semester at the TU Ilmenau [Lecture Page](https://machinelistening.github.io/) and will be continuously extended in the upcoming years.

 - *Groovecell* - Online Learning for Bass and Drums
    - [Youtube Channel](https://www.youtube.com/channel/UCG_MYElsQmKc4AJ7ounTKmA)

 - *LMNT7* - Progressive Rock
    - [BandCamp](https://lmnt7.bandcamp.com/)